docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 .. _normalized reference names:

-Reference names are whitespace-neutral and case-insensitive. [#case-forgiving]_ When resolving reference names internally:
+Reference names are whitespace-neutral and case-insensitive [#substitution-text]_:
+When resolving reference names internally,

 - whitespace is normalized (one or more spaces, horizontal or vertical tabs, newlines, carriage returns, or form feeds, are interpreted as a single space), and

-- case is normalized (all alphabetic characters are converted to lowercase). [#case-forgiving]_
+- case is normalized (all alphabetic characters are converted to lowercase). [#substitution-text]_

 For example, the following `hyperlink references`_ are equivalent::